 It does come in at a little over 11 oz when you add the battery and memory card, but considering the size of the zoom, this might be a worthwhile compromise.
 This is our pick for the best compact camera at this price point.

 Note that the Panasonic Lumix ZS70 is the same as the Panasonic Lumix TZ90 which is the camera model name in some markets such as the UK.

 The Sony RX100 line of compact cameras marked a shift in compact camera thinking when first released in 2012, as it was one of the first compact cameras to feature a “1-inch” sensor.
 This larger sensor meant better quality images and better performance in low light situations, and the camera was named best invention of the year in 2012 by Time Magazine.

-Since its release, seven models of the RX100 have been released, but you can still pick up the original, and to be honest, it’s an absolute bargain for what you get.
-With full manual controls, a 3.6x optical zoom, and a weight of 8.5oz, this is a great compact travel camera for the price.
+Since its release, seven models of the RX100 have been released, but if you look around you can still pick up the original, and to be honest, it’s an absolute bargain for what you get.
+With full manual controls, a 3.6x optical zoom, and a weight of 8.5 oz, this is a great compact travel camera for the price.

 As with the Sony RX100, the well regarded PowerShot G9 Mark X II compact camera from Canon features a 1-inch sensor, offering good low-light performance and superb image quality.

 The G9 X Mark II only features a 3x optical zoom.
 However, it has a wealth of manual controls, RAW support and a touch screen, as well as fast burst shooting and Wi-Fi support.
 All this fits in a package that weighs just over 7 ounces.
 If image quality means more to you than optical zoom, this is a good deal.
 This would be our pick for the best compact camera in this price range.

 If optical zoom is more important to you than a large image sensor, then the Canon PowerShot SX740 should definitely be on your compact travel camera shortlist.